Kishlay3143/ubarri_assignment/README.md

 # Overview
 The Fetch Data From API is a simple Flutter application designed to demonstrate how to fetch data from an API and display it in a list format.
 The app fetches user's data from the reqres.in API and displays it in a listview.
-Initially the the listview will be hidden and only the button will be visible.
-After clicking on the button, the data from the api will be fetched and will be shown inside a listview.
+Initially, the the listview widget will be hidden and only the button will be visible to the user.
+After clicking on the button, the data from the api will be fetched and the the data will be shown to the user inside a listview widget.

 # Screenshots
-* Initial state of the app with a hidden list.
+* Initial state of the app with a hidden list.(Mobile View)
 ![Hidden List](https://github.com/Kishlay3143/ubbari_assignment/assets/92507922/a0c8e6bd-5c9c-4414-98eb-7d1787caf427)

 * The app displaying the fetched user data in a list after clicking on the button.
 (Mobile View)